The Nelson Thomlinson School: Controversies

+Background

 Students

 As with many older British Secondary schools, The Nelson Thomlinson School has a prefect system drawn from the Sixth Form.
 However, instead of one Head Prefect or a Head Boy & Girl pair, there are five Head Prefects who each take charge on a particular day of the week.
 Former pupils of the school include TV presenter Melvyn Bragg and BBC newsreader Anna Ford.

 There were approximately 1400 pupils aged 11–18 attending Nelson Thomlinson as of the 2014-15 academic year.